Join our mailing list

 • Recommend appropriate evaluation and empiric treatments for UTIs

-• Consider when referral to a specialist should be made, and strategies for management of recurrent UTIs
+• Determine when referral to a specialist should be made, and propose strategies for management of recurrent UTIs

 4. Male Sexual Health and Penoscrotal Pathology